magento/merchdocs/src/stores/security-session-management.md

 title: Session Management
 ---

 [Session management](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) is as anti-denial of service (DoS) best practice for API security.
-A session represents the amount of time a visitor spends on your site and is not related to how long Admin users our customers are logged in to their accounts.
+A session represents the amount of time a visitor spends on your site and is not related to how long Admin users or customers are logged in to their accounts.

 A session is a sequence of network HTTP request and response transactions associated with the same user.
 It is a way to associate a client (Admin) with their data when they access the server.
 Sessions provide the ability to establish variables, such as access rights and localization settings, which apply to every interaction a user has with a web application for the duration of the session.